zzxzzk115/NW-Unity/README.md

 7. done.just refresh the menu and have fun!

 ** important **
-8. replace the libffmpeg.so from your nw.js->lib folder!
+8. replace nw.js-folder->lib->libffmpeg.so with my libffmpeg.so.
 If you don't replace it, the game won't support audio!